jocelyndb/FloorPlan/README.md

   the dimensions of each room and floor formatted for approval from builders
 - As a user, I want to be able to load a plan from a file
-- As a user, I want to be reminded to save my plan when quitting to the main menu
+- As a user, I want to have an option to save my plan when quitting to the main menu

 For interior designers:
 - As a user, I want to be able to design coloured rectangular furniture